AguaClara/Textbook/Clarification/Clarifier_Derivations.rst

 Floc Rollup
 ------------------------------

 As has been discussed, :ref:`floc rollup <heading_Floc_Rollup>` is a failure mode of plate settler performance.
 To determine the appropriate spacing between plate settlers, we must consider the potential for flocs to rollup because we want to minimize rollup and promote settling.
-We will determine this by calculating the floc sedimentation velocity, :math:`v_{Slide}`, that can be captured given a plate spacing.
+We will determine the minimum plate spacing that will allow flocs that settle on the plate to slide down and return to the floc filter.
 The steps to calculate this are:

 #.
 Find the velocity gradient next to the plate